 - 2015–18: Mentor to undergraduates on the English and Comparative Literature degree programme.

-My research revolves around how world literature and cinema differently challenge the category of the "human".
+My research revolves around how literature and cinema differently destabilise our understanding of the "human".

 'The Natural History of the Herring in W. G. Sebald's The Rings of Saturn', in Literature and Meat Since 1900, ed. by Seán McCorry and John Miller (forthcoming with Palgrave Macmillan, 2020)

-'Postscript, Posthuman: Werner Herzog's "Crocodile" at the End of the World', in Animal Biographies, ed. by André Krebber and Mieke Roscher (Basingstoke: Palgrave Macmillan, 2018).
+'Postscript, Posthuman: Werner Herzog's "Crocodile" at the End of the World', in Animal Biographies, ed. by André Krebber and Mieke Roscher (Basingstoke: Palgrave Macmillan, 2018), pp. 185-203.
 You can also listen to me discuss this paper on the Knowing Animals podcast here.